Research Assistant Professor

 After completing my doctorate in 2013, I was a postdoctoral researcher at the University of Montreal, and then at the American College of Thessaloniki.
 I joined the CUHK Department of Philosophy as a Research Assistant Professor in 2017, with a joint appointment with the CUHK Centre for Bioethics.

 My research focuses mainly on the ethical implications of new technologies with the potential to significantly transform society and the human condition.
-These include the manipulation of the human genome; biomedical interventions that would slow down or even reverse the aging process; and direct interventions into the brain to improve mental capacities or reduce negative affect.
+These include the manipulation of the human genome, artificial intelligence, and direct interventions into the brain to improve mental capacities or reduce negative affect (known as “neuro-interventions”).
 I am interested in a broad range of questions, many of which lie at the intersection between biomedical ethics and other areas such as political philosophy, or the philosophy of personal identity.
 Such questions have for instance to do with fairness, global governance, and with specific conceptual issues (such as the distinction between treatment and enhancement) and their normative implications.

-My upcoming research projects include writing a book, partly inspired by my doctoral dissertation, exploring issues of identity and authenticity raised by the development of neurotechnology.
+My upcoming research projects include writing a book, partly inspired by my doctoral dissertation, exploring issues of identity and authenticity raised by the development of neuro-interventions.

 - Practical Ethics